 - Rachael Ray's 30 Minute Meals.
 It shows cooking in Real Time without preparing things in advance, avoiding a common Cooking Show trope.
 Or rather, it pretends to.
 Most of the menus Ray (a non-chef) presents actually take up to an hour to prepare if you're worried about things like not giving your dinner guests food poisoning.

 - Yan Can Cook offered a Chinese style with host Martin Yan.
-It's been on Public Television since 1982.
+There's also a fair amount of humor and horseplay mixed in (such and Martin's trakemark chicken gag) It's been on Public Television since 1982.

 - Countless UK shows with Delia Smith, who begat Nigella Lawson, Gary Rhodes, Rick Stein, and Hugh Fearnley-Whittingstall to list just a few.